-As drivers head out for their Easter adventures, new research shows that half of them may come unstuck by the position of the device on their windscreen.
+New research shows that half of drivers may come unstuck by the position of the device on their windscreen.

 Research commissioned by insurance specialist Rias revealed that 50% of drivers surveyed don't know it's illegal to stick a dashboard camera, satellite navigation system or mobile phone inside the area cleared by your windscreen wipers.